shreyacupcake/poc/README.md

-# Network Packet Sniffer and Processor
+#Module 3: Network Packet Sniffer and Processor

 This project provides a simple implementation of a network packet sniffer and processor using Python.
 It includes four main files: `sniffer.py`, `producer.py`, `consumer.py`, and `network_log.txt`.